 NOTE: If your drive belt was broken while riding, you will need to open the driven pulley sheaves first before trying to install a new belt.
 Refer to DRIVE BELT REMOVAL for procedure.

 Install drive belt.

-Set drive belt in drive pulley then in driven pulley starting at the bottom.
+Set drive belt in the drive pulley, then in the driven pulley starting from the bottom.